remibergsma/account-tracker-import-generator/README.md

 account-tracker-import-generator
 ================================

 Generate import file (based on export from Bank Account) for iPad Account Tracker app.
 Graham Haley wrote this great app and for me to start using it I wrote this import genenerator.
-It currently supports ASN Bank and Triodos Bank from The Netherlands.
+It currently supports most mayor banks in The Netherlands.
 Although you can add your own bank easily (see below).

 More info on how I use this: